jrmichell/DSA/README.md

-# Data Structures and Algoriths
+# Data Structures and Algorithms